Homepage Crafts Unlimited (UK)

 Search this site - powered by FreeFind

-Brief Outline of Prices Some typical repairs and prices Past Patients Phone, Fax, Email and Location map Gallery of Patients Other UK Hospitals
+Some typical repairs and prices Past Patients Doll's Hospital Frequently Asked Questions Gallery of Patients Other UK Hospitals

 FREQUENTLY ASKED QUESTIONS

-Here are some frequently asked questions about the hospital service and their answers.
+Here are some frequently asked questions about repairs and their answers.
 Click on the question button (Click for Answer) to be taken down the page to the answer.
-Please contact me if I have not covered your query here.
-Note that any prices given do NOT include return postage.

 QUESTIONS